WICG/webmonetization/docs/sending.md

 ## Supporting Payment Streams

-As detailed in the [explainer](./explainer.md), the user's browser receives a unique receiver address and shared secret for each monetization session (e.g. page refresh, navigation).
+As detailed in the [explainer](./explainer.md), the user's browser receives a unique destination address and shared secret for each monetization session (e.g. page refresh, navigation).
 This specification assumes that the browser will handle the generation of a new condition using the shared secret for each payment it wants to send.